- Guidelines for Ph.D. Candidates

 (c) advise the candidate to withdraw

+The committee may also recommend additional courses for the candidate to take so as to improve their background in areas of perceived weakness.
 Having passed the comprehensive examination is a requirement to proceed to the stage of the research proposal defense.

 Research Proposal Defense